 While the Texas probate laws are largely uniform across the state, the probate system and process varies from county to county.

-Get a FREE CALL from a Harris County Probate Attorney in Houston, Texas.
+Get a FREE CALL from our Harris County Probate Attorneys.

 Harris County is one of several Texas counties that have statutory probate courts.
 These courts only hear probate and guardianship cases and cases related to probates and guardianships.

 Harris County has four courts, which are aptly named:

 The judges for all four probate courts have agreed to the Harris County Local Court Rules, but each judge has their own manner of operating their court and for hearing cases.
 What works in one statutory probate court in Harris County may very well not work in another statutory probate court in Harris County.

 So you have to consult the local rules and then know the procedures for each court.
 This is why it often helps to hire a probate attorney who regularly handles cases in the Harris County probate courts.

 The Harris County Clerk maintains the probate records.
 If you are searching for probate records in Harris County, you can find them at the clerk’s office.

 The Harris County Clerk is makes unofficial versions of the probate records available to the public for free on its website.